 Botanical Name: Nephrolepis exaltata ‘Compacta’

-This compact version of the classic Boston fern, ‘Compacta’ has arching, elegant, green fronds in a small package.
-It is quite easy to grow.
+This compact version of the classic Boston fern, ‘Compacta,’ has arching, elegant, green fronds in a small package.
+It is pretty easy to grow.

 12. Silver Lace Fern